smartwalkie/VoicePing-SDK/README.md

 ## Advance

-1. Custom audio parameters
+### Custom audio parameters

 You can use custom audio parameters in your app using builder pattern.
-Instead of directly using,
+Instead of directly using

 ```java
 String serverUrl = "voiceping_sdk_server_url";